-She's trying to be the first black woman to visit every country
+The first black woman to visit every country in the world

 To date, there are about 150 known people who have been to every country, the majority of whom are white men traveling on European passports -- the ones who have the option to "blend in" in more places.

-Since she began her project in earnest in 2016, Nabongo has been to 109 of them.
-Her goal is to reach 172 by the end of 2018, and the remaining countries by summer 2019.

-North Korea and Iran, which often prove challenging for US travelers, are two where she plans to use her Ugandan passport.
-So far, her passports have stamps from places as far-flung as Nigeria, Cuba, Turkey and Laos.
+Nabongo visited them all.
+Her passports have stamps from places as far-flung as Nigeria, Cuba, Turkey and Laos.

-Nabongo supports her travel habit a few ways.
-She founded a company called Jet Black, which organizes custom itineraries for small group trips in Africa, plus sells travel gear like branded T-shirts and passport covers.
+To support her travel habits, she founded a company called Jet Black, which organizes custom itineraries for small group trips in Africa, plus sells travel gear like branded T-shirts and passport covers.

-As an influencer, she works with hotel and hospitality brands, some of whom offer up free stays in exchange for social media posts.
+As an influencer, she also works with hotel and hospitality brands, some of whom offer up free stays in exchange for social media posts.
 She also accepts donations on a GoFundMe page.

-"Navigating the world as a woman can be very difficult," Nabongo told CNN Travel.
+"Navigating the world as a woman can be very difficult," Nabongo told CNN Travel in 2018.
 "I've had a pretty wide range of experiences.
 I've been accused of being a prostitute.
 I've had men chase me before.
 I've been assaulted on the street."

 In one particularly horrible incident, a driver/fixer Nabongo had been working with and had grown to trust invited her to an "Easter orgy" just before he was due to pick her up to go to the airport.
 "That is something a man will never have to deal with."